 1. The January Effect

-Another study, by Rozeff and Kinney, looked at data between 1904-1974 and found that market returns were as much as five times greater in January than any other month.
+Another study, by Rozeff and Kinney, looked at data between 1904-1974.
+It found that market returns were as much as five times greater in January than any other month.

-As more people become aware of a market anomaly it’s logical that more investors try to anticipate the trade and it either shifts to an earlier time or is arbitraged out.
+As more people become aware of a market anomaly it’s logical that it begins to break down.
+More investors try to anticipate the trade.
+It either shifts to an earlier time or is arbitraged out.

 Possible explanations for this anomaly are tax loss harvesting, window dressing (accounting) and investor psychology.

 You can capitalise on this anomaly by going long a basket of small cap stocks and simultaneously shorting a basket of large cap stocks during the month of January.